eli-cpu/TUM-Privacy-Club-Landing-Page/README.md

 ## Contributing

 We welcome contributions from fellow students and privacy advocates.
-Please check our contribution guidelines before submitting pull requests.